zyplos/bluesky-handles-kiosk/README.md

 Open [http://localhost:3000](http://localhost:3000) in your browser.
 Edit `./app/page.tsx` and save to see the changes automatically reflected in your browser.

-This is a [Next.js](https://nextjs.org) project that was meant to be deployed on Vercel.
+This is a [Next.js](https://nextjs.org) project that is meant to be deployed on Vercel.
 For development purposes, while you're on `localhost`, you can freely visit any of the pages in `./app/hostnameSpecific/[rootDomain]` and put in any string for the hostname.
 In a production environment, users will be redirected to `/` so they cannot claim handles under any arbitrary hostname.

 ![default landing page for domains](./screenshot-dev.png)